-All the staff support and development activities provided by the former CLAD staff will continue in HEFi.
-This includes the PGCertHE for new staff and the supported routes to HEA Fellowship for existing staff, and the digital support and leadership provided by the former TEL-Hub.
+The staff support and development activities provided by the Professional Development team include the PGCertHE for new staff and the supported routes to HEA Fellowship for existing staff, and the digital support and leadership provided by Birmingham Digital Education.

-The support for using Digital Tools in teaching and learning has, to date, been provided through the TEL-Hub's 'professional development gateway'.
-This support will continue to be available through the HEFi website under the Birmingham Digital banner, including access to existing and new materials and user case studies to support the development of the digital skills needed to plan teaching, learning and assessment.
+The support for using Digital Tools in teaching and learning has, to date, been provided through the Birmingham Digital Education Learning and Teaching Gateway.
+This support will continue to be available through the HEFi website under the Birmingham Digital Education banner, including access to existing and new materials and user case studies to support the development of the digital skills needed to plan teaching, learning and assessment.

 What is Birmingham Beacon and who is it for?